Spring 2018 Testing Window

 This intermediate level 1.5-day course presents a comprehensive indoctrination to clinical lipidology and provides essential information and resource materials for the systematic management of dyslipidemia in a lipid clinic program.
 This course provides the knowledge and tools necessary to work effectively in lipid practice, and serves as a preparatory course for more advanced lipid education and training courses.

-The NLA’s Lipid Academy is recommended training for the ACCL's Lipid Competency Certificate (LCC) Program, and the first step in training for the Clinical Lipid Specialist (CLS) examination.
+The NLA’s Foundations in Lipdology Course is recommended training for the ACCL's Lipid Competency Certificate (LCC) Program, and the first step in training for the Clinical Lipid Specialist (CLS) examination.

 The National Lipid Association developed the National Lipid Association Self-Assessment Program (NLA-SAP) to provide a critical assessment of your knowledge and to guide you in the selection of additional training courses as well as prepare you for certification in clinical lipidology.
 The NLA-SAP works to objectively validate and enhance your clinical knowledge of the core curriculum in clinical lipidology as well as challenge your problem-solving skills in the diagnosis and management of patients with dyslipidemia.